Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Methodology

 \subsection{Preprocessing}

 For each news article and Telegram message, before performing any analysis, we first remove all URLs, emojis, and HTML tags.
 We further discard any Telegram message that does not contain text or that has fewer than four words~\cite{hanley2022happenstance}.
-Altogether, we removed 115,208~messages that did not meet our criteria, leaving us with 2.48M~Telegram messages for our study.
-We then segment each article into its constituent paragraphs based on where newline ({\escape{n}}) or tab ({\escape{t}}) characters appear within the text.
+Altogether, we removed 115,208~messages that did not meet our criteria, leaving us with 2.48M~Telegram messages for our study (Table~\ref{tab:dataset}).
+For our news articles, we segment each article into its constituent paragraphs based on where newline ({\escape{n}}) or tab ({\escape{t}}) characters appear within the text.
 We note that this segmenting approach was successful for every website except {sputniknews.com} and {govoritmoskva.ru}.
-For both of these websites, we built custom scripts to segment their articles based on the text block elements specified in the HTML of their websites.
+For both of these websites, we built custom scripts to segment their articles based on the text block elements specified in their HTML pages.